HOW TO GET MARRIED IN NEW YORK

 After the ceremony, the officiant will have you and your witness sign the marriage license and then return the paperwork to the city clerk’s office for you.
 You will receive your ‘Certificate of Marriage’ in the mail within about 30 days from the wedding date.

 How can we find a registered wedding officiant?

 There are a couple of different ways to find your officiant.
 One way would be google.
 Another way would be some research on WeddingWire or The Knot.
-But, the best option by far would be to contact my beautiful and talented wife, Jackie Reinking.
+The best option by far, however, would be to contact my beautiful and talented wife, Jackie Reinking.
 Jackie and I work ‘hand in hand’ and she conducts beautiful ceremonies.
-Rumor has it that my clients receive a bit of a discount if they book her. ;) Or even better, book us as a TEAM!
+Rumor has it that my clients receive a bit of a discount if they book her.
+Or even better, book us as a TEAM!
 In any case, you can verify whether the officiant you selected is registered with the Office of the City Clerk by calling 311.

 What else should we know?
 Do you have any tips for us?